-The most interesting and accessible limit to consider is that of high temperature, as the paramagnet approaches its maximum multiplicity $q \to \frac{\nsmop N}{2}$.
-These are states in the central peak as seen in the density of states graph of Fig.~\ref{fig:multiplicityGraphs}.
-When the system size $N$ is large we can use results by Neuschel\cite{Neuschel:2014vb} (building on the work of Eger\cite{Eger:2012st}) to estimate the multiplicity.
-Neuschel gives a detailed expansion for the extended binomial coefficients in orders of $1/N$, but for our purposes the leading term is sufficient: \footnote{Keeping the next-leading term from Neuschel's expansion is equivalent to including the $1/12N$ terms in Stirling's approximation for $N!$, as can be verified explicitly for the $\ns=2$ case.}
+The most interesting and accessible limit is at high temperature, as the paramagnet approaches its maximum multiplicity, $q \to \myfrac{\nsmop N}{2}$.
+This is the central peak seen in the density of states in Fig.~\ref{fig:multiplicityGraphs}.
+For large $N$ , we can use results by Neuschel\cite{Neuschel:2014vb} (building on the work of Eger\cite{Eger:2012st}) to estimate the multiplicity.
+Neuschel gives a full expansion of the extended binomial coefficients in orders of $1/N$.
+For our purposes the leading term is sufficient: \footnote{Keeping the next-leading term from Neuschel's expansion is equivalent to including the $1/12N$ terms in Stirling's approximation for $N!$, as can be verified explicitly for the $\ns=2$ case.}

 converging uniformly with respect to all integers $q$, with